IgWrzesinskiDEV/FindAndSearch/README.md

 - [ ] Create Register and Login user.
   - [ ] Connecting autechions to Firebase
   - [ ] Display each user their created games
+  - [ ] Edit or Delete Created Games
+    - [ ] Allow users to edit questions and marked areas in their created games
+    - [ ] Enable users to delete their created games

 <p align="right">(<a href="#readme-top">back to top</a>)</p>